kognihome/kognijs-animate/README.md

 |:------:|--------------:|
 | ![](examples/data/static_step02.gif) | ![](examples/data/step02.png) |

-*target* is the name of the object to be moved and *path* the name of the path to move along. *duration* is passed in milliseconds.
+*element* is the name of the object to be moved and *path* the name of the path to move along. *duration* is passed in milliseconds.
 Animations are started on creation time but can be paused, continued or stopped.
 These functions are part of the `Animation` object.